LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-java-refresh.md

 description: These exercises are about the use of files, collections and dates/times in Java.
 ---

+**Initialization in Java**
+`List<Node> nodes = null;`
+This is not an empty list, this is a list reference which is iniitalized to null;
+Use this instead:
+`List<Node> nodes = new LinkedList<Node>();`
+Everything in a valid Java program not explicitly set to something by the programmer, is initialized to a zero value.

+For references (anything that holds an object) that is null.
+For int/short/byte/long that is a 0.
+For float/double that is a 0.0
+For booleans that is a false.
+For char that is the null character '\u0000' (whose decimal equivalent is 0).

 **Exercise 1**
 Write a Java program that:
 a) loads the rows of a text file called dictionary.txt, using a Collection (you are free to